-In the case of CAs that support the ACME protocol, the procedures for certificate issuance described in [ATIS-1000080] and [RFC 8555] shall be followed.
+In the case of CAs that support the ACME protocol, the procedures for certificate issuance as described in [ATIS-1000080] and [RFC 8555] shall be followed.

-4.3.1 CA Actions During Certificate Issuance
+4.3.1 CA actions during certificate issuance

-If a CA determines that the request is acceptable, it shall issue the requested certificate.
-If the CA maintains a public repository it shall publish the certificate in the repository as described in Section 2.
+If a CA determines that the request is acceptable, it shall issue the corresponding certificate.
+If the CA maintains a public repository it shall publish the certificate in the repository.

-4.3.2 Notification to Subscriber by the CA of Issuance of Certificate
+4.3.2 Notification to Subscriber by the CA of issuance of certificate

-If the CA publishes the certificate on behalf of the SP, the CA shall notify the Subscriber when the certificate is published.
+The CA shall notify the Subscriber when the certificate is published.
 If the ACME protocol is not supported, the means by which a Subscriber is notified shall be defined by each CA in its CPS.